Backing up your files with Google Drive

 - If you're not connected to the Internet, Google Drive will automatically sync any new or changed files in your computer's local Google Drive folder the next time your computer connects to the Internet.

-More informationVisit our Known issues with Google Drive page to learn about some of the Google Drive's limitations.
+More informationVisit our Known issues with Google Drive page to learn about some of Google Drive's limitations.

 For complete information about Google Drive, go to Google.com's Google Drive Support Web site.